 3 See the question and answer guidance in Annex 28 (England and Wales) or Annex 28 (Scotland and Northern Ireland).
+Information note number 1: amendment number 34

 Note: For further guidance on pay during annual leave, visit our TCS Resource hub.